Mark Williams (politician): Political career

 Within a week of arriving in Aberystwyth, Williams became secretary of the student group and had met local Liberal MP Geraint Howells.
 After graduating, he became a part-time researcher to the Liberal peers in the House of Lords, but was determined to stay in Ceredigion and spent half the week and all of the Parliamentary holidays as assistant to Howells in Ceredigion, until he lost the seat at the 1992 general election.

-He then returned to student life at the teacher training college in Exmouth, part of the University of Plymouth.
+Williams then returned to student life at the teacher training college in Exmouth, part of the University of Plymouth.
 After securing this qualification, he taught in primary schools in Penzance and Barnstaple, before becoming a deputy headteacher in Llangors School, Powys in 2000.
 During this period, Williams fought Monmouth at the 1997 general election, finishing third.